 - Some useful information

 - Lots of upsells that cost you big money

 - From an owner who keeps changing the name but not the content or process

 We have not heard of any lawsuits so far.
 But that doesn’t mean people haven’t tried.
 It is hard to sue someone who keeps changing the name of his training institute while offering the same material and promotions that earlier versions had.

 Even though it is free, you get what you pay for.
-The information you get access to is basic, found anywhere and not the best information possible.
+The information you get access to is basic, found anywhere, and not the best information possible.
 Another negative is that you are pressured into buying the not-so-free programs he has established.

 False claims are used to convince you that you will make more money only if you pay and upgrade your status.
-Other negatives include that you are funnelling traffic to his website instead of actually starting your own online business as the claims promised.
+Other negatives include that you are funneling traffic to his website instead of actually starting your own online business as the claims promised.

 These negatives overshadow any benefit you supposedly get from enrolling in a free program.